MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/implementing-cloud-solutions-upgrade-from-onpremises-to-cloud.md

 Moving your existing Dynamics 365 on-premises solution to the cloud can be a great way to advance your digital transformation.

 > [!TIP]
 > The [Dynamics 365 Migration Program](https://dynamics.microsoft.com/migration-program/) can help you move to the cloud with expert guidance from Microsoft.
-Learn more at the [overview of our program](/dynamics365/get-started/migration/migration-overview), or perform a [standard migration assessment](/dynamics365/get-started/migration/standard-migration-assessment).
-You can also [move from Dynamics AX to Dynamics 365 in the cloud](/dynamics365/get-started/migration/moving-to-the-cloud).
+Learn more at [Migrate to Dynamics 365 online from Dynamics on-premises products](../migrate/overview.md), or perform a [standard migration assessment](../migrate/aim-assessment.md). <!--You can also [move from Dynamics AX to Dynamics 365 in the cloud](/dynamics365/get-started/migration/moving-to-the-cloud).-->

 ## Next steps